Ex-Dividend Date vs. Record Date: Same Day?

 Why did the ex-dividend date used to be earlier than the record date?

 Stock trades took longer to settle.
-Under T+2 settlement (2017–2024) a purchase needed two business days to reach the register, and the exchanges set the ex-date one business day before the record date to reflect that.
-Each time the settlement cycle shortened — T+3 to T+2 in 2017, T+2 to T+1 in 2024 — the ex-date moved closer to the record date.
+Under T+2 settlement (2017–2024) a purchase needed two business days to reach the register, so the exchanges set the ex-date one business day before the record date.
+Each time the cycle shortened, T+3 to T+2 in 2017, T+2 to T+1 in 2024, the ex-date moved closer to the record date.

 Which date should I actually watch?

 The ex-dividend date.
-It is the market-facing deadline that decides who receives the payment, it is published on every dividend calendar, and under T+1 it doubles as the record date for almost every U.S. dividend.
-The payment itself arrives a median of 5 days later.
+It decides who receives the payment, appears on every dividend calendar, and under T+1 doubles as the record date for almost every U.S. dividend.
+The payment arrives a median of 5 days later.